kenko-l/Web-Scraper/README.md

 # Web-Scraper
-A simple web scraper that gets the HTML,CSS, and JS content
+A simple web scraper that gets the HTML, CSS, and JS content